Last Revised: December 09, 2021

-For Laser Safety recommendations and requirements consult the University of Pennsylvania Laser Safety Manual.
+- For Laser Safety recommendations and requirements, refer to the University of Pennsylvania Laser Safety Manual.

-- Update the written Penn Personal Protective Equipment Plan
+- Update the written Penn Personal Protective Equipment Policy.

-- Provide guidance in the selection of PPE
+- Provide guidance to Departments and Supervisors regarding the selection of PPE.

-- Select PPE based on a written hazard assessment.
-Hazards may include impact, penetration, compression, chemical, heat, dust, light, and biologicial.
-The Supervisor must identify hazards of each work task and will select and have employees use the appropriate PPE.
+- Select PPE based on a written hazard assessment for job titles, job duties or job tasks.
+Individual hazards may include impact, penetration, compression, laceration (sharp), chemical, heat, cold dust, light/radiation, and biological-type hazards.
+The Supervisor must identify the hazards of each work task and will select and have employees use the appropriate PPE.

-- Certify hazard assessments and reveiw and update assessments whenever procedure change, and at least annually.
+- Certify hazard assessments and review and update hazard assessments a) whenever procedures change or b) at least annually.

-- Provide training in the proper use and limitations, maintenance and disposal of PPE.
+- Provide training to Employees regarding the proper use and limitations, maintenance, storage and disposal of PPE.

 - Re-train employees when there are changes in PPE or when an employee does not follow proper PPE use.

-- Not allow the use of damaged or defective equipment.
+- Prohibit the use of improper, damaged or defective PPE.

 - Be responsible for wearing and maintaining their PPE.

-- Report to their Supervisor when PPE is defective or damaged.
+- Report to their Supervisor when PPE is improper for the work task, defective or damaged.